cboettig/ews-review/manuscript-w-refs.md

-postulated, such as increasing variance and coefficient of variation, (Carpenter and Brock 2006), increasing autocorrelation (Dakos et al. 2008), increasing skewness (Guttal and Jayaprakash 2008a) can all be directly derived from the changing eigenvalue in a saddle node bifurcation.
+postulated, such as increasing variance and coefficient of variation, (Carpenter and Brock 2006), increasing autocorrelation (Dakos et al. 2008), increasing skewness (Guttal and Jayaprakash 2008a) can all be directly derived from the changing eigenvalue in a saddle node (also called fold) bifurcation.
 Consequently, experimental evaluations of warning signals have largely focused on this situation as well.
-CSD has frequently been studied in the context of models exhibiting a saddle-node bifurcation.
+CSD has frequently been studied in the context of models exhibiting saddle-node bifurcations.

 Dai et al. (2012) studied yeast cell growth in a microcosm and demonstrated that an Allee effect created a saddle-node bifurcation in the system.
 When the cell